trustyai-explainability/trustyai-explainability/e2e_tests/README.md

 # Usage
 1. Install the ODH operator onto your cluster
 2. Make sure you logged into the oc CLI: `oc login ...`
+3. (If you've run a script before, run):
+   1. `./script.sh clean` to clean the previous test, such that you can run another one again
+   2. `./script.sh reset` to completely remove all test objects
-3. Run `./trustyai_test.sh`
+4. Run `./[script].sh`
-4. At a certain point in the script, it will say:
+5. At a certain point in the script, it will say:
 ```
 Ensure metrics are in Prometheus
 Please check that trustyai_spd data exists at the following endpoint: